audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 3. For keysize choose 4096.
 This will make your `master` key the most complex and hard to steal possible
 4. Set an expiration of `1y` (one year).
 Keys should have a built-in death date.
 If your master key is stolen or lost this is the only way to tell the public that people signing as you should stop being trusted.
 It's much like the expiration date an a credit card.
 Expiration dates, also like credit cards, can be renewed (covered elsewhere)
 5. Accept these changes
-6. Provide your real real name
+6. Provide your real real name (here "Tutorial")
-7. Provide a valid email address
+7. Provide a valid email address (here `tutorial@example.com`)
 8. Leave comment blank
 9. Select **O**kay
 10. **SELECT A VERY STRONG PASSWORD** A weak password is the same as leaving your key under the mat.
 Make this very difficult to guess and / or store it in a password manager.
 11. Re-enter it to confirm

 Here we see "Tutorial" has an identity of `7EC9E024`.
+Henceforth in this guide use your name and key ID instead of these two bits of data.

 We also must prepare for the worst.
 Let's suppose somehow your master key becomes compromised.
 You need an "anti-key" that will cancel the master key.
 This is called a "revocation certificate."
 We create it right now in the most optimistic moment and we save it in a safe place, on our Persistent volume.